 The Alaska Permanent Fund was created in 1976, when the Trans-Alaska Pipeline was nearing completion.
 The fund was established as a way of setting aside a portion of the state’s significant oil and mineral royalties for future generations, and it has grown to a value of over $50 billion.
 Every year, the fund pays out a dividend to permanent residents of Alaska.
 To claim one, you must have lived there continuously for at least one year.

 The amount of the dividend varies year to year, depending on revenues to the fund and other factors.
 In recent years, dividend checks have ranged from a low of $878 to a high of $2,072.
-The payment in 2024 was $1,702.
+The payment in 2024 and 2025 was $1,000.
 Checks are sent to every Alaska resident, not just adults or income earners.
 That means that if you have dependents, you receive a Permanent Fund dividend for them as well.
 If you’d like to invest the money in their future, Alaska makes it easy to move the dividend straight to a 529 college savings plan.

 Furthermore, Alaskan students attending college out of state can continue to claim a dividend, as long as they express an intention to return to the state after graduation.
 There is one downside to the Permanent Fund dividend, however: the IRS considers it a taxable form of income.
 So it does need to be reported on your federal tax return.